 Stress and anxiety are normal, and a great many people experience them at some point in their lives.
 Stress is linked to the development of numerous diseases, and it is also a common reason why people in general eat, or binge eat, often without being hungry in the first place.
 Also, stress triggers the body to deliver cortisol, a stress hormone.
 It has been known to increase craving and lead specifically to belly fat storage.

 This might be particularly harmful in ladies who already have a large waist, as they tend to produce more cortisol because of stress, which further adds to belly fat.
-Attempt to add some stress-relieving activities to your daily routine, such as, yoga or meditation.
+Attempt to add some stress-relieving activities to your daily routines, such as yoga or meditation.